eight04/rollup-plugin-iife/README.md

 If `sourcemap` is false then don't generate the sourcemap.
 Default: `true`.

 When `prefix` is defined, it will be used to prefix auto-generated variable names.
 It doesn't prefix names defined in the `names` option.
+It doesn't prefix external imports.

 Related projects
 ----------------